Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we developed benchmark datasets for anomaly detection in computational workflows.
 Specifically, we have introduced a new dataset for benchmarking anomaly detection techniques, which includes systematically injected anomalies and raw execution logs from workflows executing on distributed infrastructures.
-We have also summarized the statistics of new datasets, as well as a set of open datasets, and provided insightful analyses.
+We have also summarized the statistics of new datasets, including twelve computational workflows.

-Our benchmarking results show that unsupervised anomaly detection techniques can be effective for detecting anomalies in computational workflows.
+Our benchmarking, including both supervised and unsupervised approaches, provides effective methods for detecting anomalies in computational workflows.
 However, we also highlight the need for more research in this area, particularly in developing techniques that can handle the complexity and heterogeneity of computational workflows.
 We hope the study provides valuable insights into the challenges of anomaly detection in computational workflows and offers a starting point for future research in this area.
 We hope that our benchmark dataset and analysis will be useful for researchers and practitioners working on improving the reliability and reproducibility of computational workflows.

 \begin{ack} This work is funded by the Department of Energy under the Integrated Computational and Data Infrastructure (ICDI) for Scientific Discovery, grant DE-SC0022328. \end{ack}